lotanaharoni/Jack-Compiler/README.md

 ## Language

-This static library is written in Python.
+This program is written in Python.
 <br>

 ## Introduction